 Written By: Jordan Jackson

-BALTIMORE- Born with extreme cataracts in his eyes Joshua Thomas was left with his mother, his piano, and his dignity at the age of seven.
+BALTIMORE- Born with extreme cataracts in his eyes, Joshua Thomas was left with his mother, his piano, and his dignity at the age of seven.

 Now 25 with over 55 awards in film and performing arts, his main priority and preference is to stay out of the limelight.
 He spends his time in classrooms helping troubled teens express themselves through the knowledge of performing arts and music.
-Polytechnic High School holds a reputation of being the best art school in the state of Maryland where actors, musicians, visual artists have an outlet.
-Only two months into his employment, Josh has outdone all the teachers by personality, action, and message. society perceives potential of a person by appearances or “Looks”.
+Polytechnic High School holds a reputation of being the best art school in the state of Maryland where actors, musicians, and visual artists have an outlet.
+Only two months into his employment, Josh has outdone all the teachers by personality, action, and message.
+Society perceives potential of a person by appearances or looks.
 Appearance begets deception, it distracts.
 People must learn to admire without sight.